ekylibre/agric/README.md

 If you don't have Node JS in your distribution you can compile it easily from its sources.

+## Add an icon

+1 - Make your svg in /glyphs with correct name like 'uf952-cow.svg'

+2 - Launch ./compile

 ## Installation

 Add this line to your application's Gemfile: